sofa-framework/Optimus/ReadMe.md

 -   Typical example is an obstacle which displays a physical behaviour, however, none of its features is directly involved in the estimation.

-`UKFilter`
+`MappedStateObservationManager`

+-   One instance of observation manager which handles the observations and provides them to the filter via computation of innovation.

+-   Assumes that the predicted observations are mapped to the main mechanical object (associated with StochasticStateWrapper).

+`UKFilterClassic`

 -   Unscented Kalman Filter proposed by Julier and Uhlman (1997).
-Implementation performed according to code in Reduced order Kalman filter implemented according to Moireau, Philippe, and Dominique Chapelle.
-"Reduced-order Unscented Kalman Filtering with application to parameter identification in large-dimensional systems."

 -   Main methods are initializeStep(), computePrediction() and computeCorrection(), all called by the FilteringAnimationLoop.

 `ROUKFilter`

--   Reduced order Kalman filter implemented according to Moireau, Philippe, and Dominique Chapelle.
-"Reduced-order Unscented Kalman Filtering with application to parameter identification in large-dimensional systems."
+-   Reduced order Kalman filter implemented according to Philippe Moireau and Dominique Chapelle "Reduced-order Unscented Kalman Filtering with application to parameter identification in large-dimensional systems."

 -   Main methods are initializeStep(), computePrediction() and computeCorrection(), all called by the FilteringAnimationLoop.

 `UKFilterSimCorr`

 -   Special version of UKF filter purely for data assimilation.
-Currently being studied.

 -   Main methods are initializeStep(), computePrediction() and computeCorrection(), all called by the FilteringAnimationLoop.

-`MappedStateObservationManager`

--   One instance of observation manager which handles the observations and provides them to the filter via computation of innovation.

--   Assumes that the predicted observations are mapped to the main mechanical object (associated with StochasticStateWrapper).
+`EnTKFilter`

+-   Ensemble Transform Kalman filter.
+Its description is given in Axel Hutt (2020) "Divergence of the ensemble transform kalman filter by nonlocal observations".
+Instead of sigma points the transformation are performed with Ensemble members.

+-   Main methods are initializeStep(), computePrediction() and computeCorrection(), all called by the FilteringAnimationLoop.